sync-on-luma/xebplus-neutrino-loader-plugin/README.md

   * The *neutrino Launcher* plugin can take up to 30 seconds to load, and may appear to hang if there are a large number of games present.
   * If enabled, the PlayStation 2 boot logo will display incorrectly for games that do not match the console's region.
   * If installed, the PlayStation 2 hard drive will spin up when loading games from MX4SIO or UDPBD.
-  * Repeatedly closing and re-opening the *neutrino Launcher* plugin can cause the system to crash.
   * Scrolling through the list quickly may cause corrupted graphics to be displayed briefly.